If you want to create beautiful still life photographs that evoke emotions and tell a story, you need a mix of creativity and skills.

 Week 2 – This week you’ll learn about metering modes, White Balance, focus, and drive modes, so that you can select the right setting for the type of image, and mood, you want to create.

 Week 3 – This week you’ll learn about different lenses, and then you’ll focus on natural light.
-Photography is all about the light, so you’ll have time to practice taking photos in different light situations.
+Photography is all about light, so this week you’ll learn how to take photos in different natural light situations.

 Week 5 – This week you’ll learn how to create a classical still life photograph with a dark and moody look, like the Dutch masters used to paint.
 The lessons will cover backdrops and natural light set up, with styling and composition guidelines.
 I’ll share the camera settings used, and then show you how I edit these types of images.